 Intro Optics and Modern Physics, PHYS 130, 4 credits

 Intro Kinematics and Mechanics, PHYS 150, 4 credits

-Intro Electricity, Magnetism and Thermodynamics, PHYS 190, 5 credits
+Intro Electricity, Magnetism and Thermodynamics, PHYS 180, 5 credits

 Computational Oscillations and Waves, PHYS 250, 3 credits

 Classical Mechanics, PHYS 310, 3 credits

 Advanced Modern Physics, PHYS 325, 3 credits

 Electromagnetic Theory, PHYS 330, 3 credits

 Quantum Mechanics, PHYS 350, 3 credits

 Experimental Physics, PHYS 380A,B, 4 credits

-Senior Seminar, PHYS 499, 3 credits
+Senior Seminar, PHYS 499A,B, 3 credits

 Required Math Courses:

-Calculus I and II, MATH 141 A,B, 8 credits Calculus III, MATH 241, 4 credits Differential Equations I, MATH 345A, 3 credits Option I Completion of 9 credits from the following list (at least three must be in Physics) Electronics and Computer Interfacing, PHYS 205, 3 credits Environmental Physics, PHYS 210, 3 credits Advanced Electronics and Computer Interfacing, PHYS 305, 3 credits Optics, PHYS 320, 3 credits Statistical Physics, PHYS 315, 3 credits Astrophysics, PHYS 360, 3 credits Solid State Physics, PHYS 375, 3 credits Selected Topics, PHYS 390,490, 3 credits Undergraduate Research, PHYS 396/496, 1-3 credits Complex Variables, MATH 344, 3 credits Differential Equations II, MATH 345B, 3 credits Numerical Analysis, MATH 350, 3 credits Linear Algebra, MATH 380, 3 credits Programming I, COSC 120, 3 credits Option II Completion of 6 credits from the list above (at least 3 in physics) plus a two-semester introductory sequence in another science approved by the department (e.g., CHEM 110).
-Maximum Credits in Physics Courses Physics majors should be aware that a maximum of 48 credits of physics courses can be counted toward the 120 units required for graduation.
+Calculus I and II, MATH 141 A,B, 8 credits (Note: MATH 139 A,B may substitute for MATH 141A)

+Calculus III, MATH 241, 4 credits

+Differential Equations I, MATH 345A, 3 credits

+Option I

+Completion of 9 credits from the following list (at least three must be in Physics)

+Electronics and Computer Interfacing, PHYS 205, 3 credits

+Advanced Electronics and Computer Interfacing, PHYS 305, 3 credits

+Optics, PHYS 320, 3 credits

+Statistical Physics, PHYS 315, 3 credits

+Astrophysics, PHYS 360, 3 credits

+Solid State Physics, PHYS 375, 3 credits

+Selected Topics, PHYS 390,490, 3 credits

+Undergraduate Research, PHYS 396/496, 1-3 credits

+Complex Variables, MATH 344, 3 credits

+Differential Equations II, MATH 345B, 3 credits

+Numerical Analysis, MATH 350, 3 credits

+Linear Algebra, MATH 380, 3 credits

+Programming I, COSC 120, 3 credits

+Option II

+Completion of 6 credits from the list above (at least 3 in physics) plus a two-semester introductory sequence in another science approved by the department (e.g., CHEM 110).

+Maximum Credits in Physics Courses

+Physics majors should be aware that a maximum of 48 credits of physics courses can be counted toward the 120 units required for graduation.
 Physics majors are welcome to take more than 48 credits of physics courses, but doing so will necessitate completion of more than 120 credits in order to receive a B.A. from Whittier College.

-Preparation for Graduate Programs Students planning to enter Ph.D. programs in Physics should plan to take more than the minimum number of Physics and Math courses.
-GUIDELINES FOR A MINOR IN PHYSICS To receive a minor in Physics from Whittier College, students must complete at least 22 credits in physics and 12 credits in math.
-Intro Optics and Modern Physics, PHYS 130, 4 credits Intro Kinematics and Mechanics, PHYS 150, 4 credits Intro Electricity, Magnetism and Thermodynamics, PHYS 190, 5 credits Computational Oscillations and Waves, PHYS 250, 3 credits Two upper division physics courses approved by the Physics Department, 6 credits Math Courses Required for a Minor in Physics MATH 141 A,B, Calculus I and II, 8 credits MATH 241 Calculus III, 4 credits Guidelines for Choosing a Beginning-Level Physics or Astronomy Course Students not majoring in science:
+Preparation for Graduate Programs

+Students planning to enter Ph.D. programs in Physics should plan to take more than the minimum number of Physics and Math courses.

+GUIDELINES FOR A MINOR IN PHYSICS

+To receive a minor in Physics from Whittier College, students must complete at least 22 credits in physics and 12 credits in math.

+Intro Optics and Modern Physics, PHYS 130, 4 credits

+Intro Kinematics and Mechanics, PHYS 150, 4 credits

+Intro Electricity, Magnetism and Thermodynamics, PHYS 180, 5 credits

+Computational Oscillations and Waves, PHYS 250, 3 credits

+Two upper division physics courses approved by the Physics Department, 6 credits

+Math Courses Required for a Minor in Physics

+MATH 141 A,B, Calculus I and II, 8 credits

+MATH 241 Calculus III, 4 credits

+GUIDELINES FOR CHOOSING A BEGINNING-LEVEL PHYSICS OR ASTRONOMY COURSE

+Students not majoring in science: